GalenWright/wright-lab-website/content/authors/bilal-cheema/_index.md

 # Organizational groups that you belong to (for People widget)
 #   Set this to `[]` or comment out if you are not using People widget.
 user_groups:
-- Research Team
+- Alumni

 ---
-I am an M.Sc. student in the Department of Pharmacology and Therapeutics at the University of Manitoba.
-Research interests include neuroscience.

-**Awards/fellowships:**
-- University of Manitoba Graduate Fellowship

-**Hobbies:**
-- Snowboarding
-- Surfing
-- Baking
-- Reading
-- Pilates

-**Favourite movie:**
-- Notting Hill
+I completed a Genetics Honours project in the Drögemöller Lab (co-supervised by the Wright Lab), which focused on determining how the landscape of human genomics research is changing and if the global research community adequately represented in this research.